Tranminhkhoi1106/Unsupervised-Learning-with-RFM-analysis-Project/README.md

 Outlier Handling: IQR method applied to Frequency & Monetary.

-This feature engineering step draws parallels to the rescaling techniques in the paper, where features are adjusted based on their relevance to the target (e.g., default prediction in credit scoring).
-In RFM, we engineer features that capture customer behavior patterns, emphasizing recency for timeliness, frequency for loyalty, and monetary for value—similar to how the paper rescales features to reflect their impact on the outcome, promoting better clustering by prioritizing essential variables.
+This feature engineering step draws parallels to dimensionality reduction techniques, where features are combined into three dimensions.
+In RFM, we engineer features that capture customer behavior patterns—emphasizing Recency for timeliness, Frequency for loyalty, and Monetary for value—similar to how dimensionality reduction methods prioritize essential variables to improve clustering performance.

 ### 3. Normalization

 - Standardized features using StandardScaler (mean ~0, std ~1), which is equivalent to Z-score normalization.
 - MinMaxScaler avoided due to outlier sensitivity.

-Feature scaling is crucial for clustering.
-Z-score normalization ensures features contribute equally without dominance by scale, preventing irrelevant features from skewing results—much like the paper's warning against traditional normalization (e.g., min-max) that doesn't differentiate feature importance.
-MinMax was tested but discarded here, as it amplified outliers in Monetary values, leading to suboptimal clusters.
-In contrast, Z-score provided robust handling of imbalanced distributions, aligning with the paper's emphasis on rescaling to mirror feature significance for improved prediction accuracy.

 ### 4. 🤖 Model Training